 For Bambinos Childcare Centres Devon settings

 Each area in Devon has an Early Help Service which the Early Help Assessment Tool to assess each child’s need.
 The Service manages the cases of children with more complex needs and is responsible for linking effectively with other services to make sure that children and families get the range of support they need to meet their needs.

 In the first instance in Devon, the setting Early Years Advisory Teacher must be contacted for advice and support if a concern arises with a child/children in the setting.
-A DAF/Early Help Assessment Tool must be completed and submitted to the Early Response Service so that the child’s needs’ can be assessed.
-Additional information should be supplied with the DAF/Early Help Assessment Tool to indicate support for SEND, such as a report, transfer document, IEPs or any relevant information or evidence so that the Early Response Service can make an informed decision as to the type and extent of support needed for an individual child/family.
+An Early Help Assessment Tool must be completed and submitted to the Early Help Service so that the child’s needs’ can be assessed.
+Additional information should be supplied with the Early Help Assessment Tool to indicate support for SEND, such as a report, transfer document, IEPs or any relevant information or evidence so that the Early Help Service can make an informed decision as to the type and extent of support needed for an individual child/family.
 Please see detail above on the Early Help Process in Devon.

 The SENDCO and/or deputy SENDCO should be involved in this process with the setting manager and the child’s key person.
 Parent consultation and strong partnership throughout is also paramount and staff work effectively to ensure this is the case.
 Consent is required from parents before an Early Help Assessment Tool is undertaken and parents should be assured that the Early Help Assessment Tool is a voluntary exercise that can help pull together all the agencies and services that may be able to offer support.

 Bambinos Childcare Centres will arrange and hold Early Help Assessment Tool meetings where appropriate and undertake the Lead Professional role where appropriate.
 All completed paperwork will be made available to the Early Help Assessment Tool team in a timely manner.